A cyst. What does that make you think of?

 prevents the channel from draining and triggers granulation

-tissue and scar formation probably starting
+tissue and scar formation likely starting

 synovial cyst formation.
 (8) Minster Chiropractic Center works on scar tissue to

-improve the spine’s fluidity.
+enhance the spine’s fluidity.

 SYNOVIAL CYST TREATMENT